Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 First things first, let's determine where your Ecwid store is displayed and get a direct link to that page.
 For example, our demo store is located in: `https://www.ecwid.com/demo`
 And to fill in customer's cart with items that you seleted earlier, we need to create a link to your storefront with the generated cart part.

+**Example link**

-The generated link with products added to for our demo store will be:
+Generated link with products added automatically to cart for Ecwid demo store will be:

 `https://www.ecwid.com/demo#!/~/cart/create=%7B%22products%22%3A%5B%7B%22id%22%3A66821181%2C%22quantity%22%3A3%2C%22options%22%3A%7B%22Color%22%3A%22White%22%2C%22Size%22%3A%2211oz%22%7D%7D%2C%7B%22id%22%3A66722581%2C%22quantity%22%3A5%7D%5D%7D`